katholiek-onderwijs-vlaanderen/sri/README.md

     200 OK
     [
      {
-      code: “overlapping.period”,
+      "code": “overlapping.period”,
-      type: “ERROR”,
+      "type": “ERROR”,
-      status : 409,
+      "status": 409,
-      message: “There is an existent resource that overlaps with the one you are trying to create.”
+      "message": “There is an existent resource that overlaps with the one you are trying to create.”
       .. potentially extra properties ...
      },
      {